-(Most of the time, the hardest part of logical reasoning is simply figuring out what variables are even in play.
+(Most of the time, the hardest part of the reasoning tests is simply figuring out what variables are even in play.
 The tests above do a great job of making this clear.)

 Stop worrying!
 Download a 12-step assessment day cheatsheet & be perfectly prepared.

 Remember: Logical Reasoning Tests Are Not All Created Equally!

 The key to preparing for your logical reasoning test is to practise tests from the correct supplier.

 This matters, so don’t feel pushy or demanding for requesting this information, it’s a very reasonable question to pose.

 People often go straight to careers sites for advice, but there’s some great tips to be found on employers’ websites too (like this from the PwC website), so make sure you check your prospective employer’s site for any extra guidance and insight.

 More Articles That Will Help You

 - Do you have to take a numerical reasoning test or a verbal reasoning test?
 If so you may want to check out the aptitude tests section of the site.